Build an engaged army of self-governing grassroots activists.

 Why Call a Convention of States?

 Washington, D.C. will never voluntarily relinquish power, no matter who is elected.
 It is time for American citizens to take a stand against tyranny and make a legitimate coordinated nationwide effort to curb the power of the federal government.
 Only a Convention of States has the constitutional power to repair the damage and halt the federal government from further eroding the liberties of the people.
-We have allowed the representative government become our rulers.
+We have allowed the representative government to become our rulers.

 Please watch the below video to learn more about our movement.